Back to Blog

 app/Livewire/VendorList.php → app/Livewire/PartnerList.php

 Then namespaces and class references — thanks to PhpStorm’s refactoring tools, this was mostly smooth.
 But the real work was in the views.
-Our Blade templates were littered with @livewire('vendor-list') and hardcoded URLs like /vendor/create.
-We updated every instance to partner and standardized routing:
+My Blade templates were littered with @livewire('vendor-list') and hardcoded URLs like /vendor/create.
+I updated every instance to partner and standardized routing:

 // Before